oracle-livelabs/goldengate/ggsa-pipeline/create-ggsa-deployment/create-ggsa-deployment.md

 5. Click **Sign In**.

+    > **Note:** If this is your first time logging in, you must reset the default password.

 ## Task 2: Create a Stream Analytics deployment

 > **Note:** Compartment names in the screenshots may differ from values that appear in your environment.